hatakkey/MAG-cups/README.md

 Follow the **[documentation](docs/open5gs_verification.md)** for detailed information/checking .

 ### **3. Start the 5G FWA session**
+The scripts ./start_5g_cups.sh and ./start_5g_cups_10IMSI.sh initiate the respective session setups.
+We recommend connecting to the individual nodes — MAG1 and MAG2 — beforehand to start a call trace, allowing you to monitor session activity in real time.
-Start the 5G session using the pre-defined script
+All details are described in the documentation link below Start the 5G session using the pre-defined script

 ```bash